marukosy124/mini-web-projects/CSCI-web-application/basic-responsive-web-page/README.md

 ## Abstract
-A very simple, basic repsonsive web page using HTML, CSS and JS.
+A very simple, basic responsive web page using HTML, CSS and JS.

 ## Demo